 Spanish Mackerel Spearfishing Record

-Somborumorus Commerson Narrow Barred Spanish (King) Mackerel records
+Scomborumorus Commerson Narrow Barred Spanish (King) Mackerel World Records

 Above is a picture of Greg Pickering with largest recorded Narrow Barred Spanish Mackerel speared in the world.
 Greg shot this fish back in the early nineties at a time when the record for this fish would change hands six times in four years ultimately leading to Greg holding the title to this date.